 - Creamy and thick consistency

-- Made with real chocolate
+- Made with real chocolate and wholesome ingredients

 - Takes less than 15 minutes to prepare